 The implication for today’s economy is even at the agency level planning needs power or dictatorship to work.
 It could come in the form of a housing czar or a financial banking regulation czar or national health care board, but it needs a concentration of power.
 This is what Hayek warned against.

 Hayek wrote that a system of government that was socialistic and therefore totalitarian would be different in the US and UK than had been in Italy and German.
-In fact in the US and UK people people would not be extreme and better leadership, but it would be leaning towards control.
+In fact in the US and UK, people would not be extreme and better leadership, but it would be leaning towards control.
 It would be a more subtle transition in increments.

 Hayek’s view on how a leader gains election support

-It is in increments that liberty is lost. politicians gain the support of the naive or people who want a ready made system or values and solutions.
+It is in increments that liberty is lost. politicians gain the support of the naive or people who want a ready-made system or values and solutions.
 It is this package deal that can easily be sold.
-The leader usually focuses on the negative and jealous for those who are better off.
-The leader will comment how bad things are and how the rich and greedy have messed things up (this sounds a little like Obama to me).
+The leader usually focuses on the negative and jealous of those who are better off.
+The leader will comment on how bad things are and how the rich and greedy have messed things up (this sounds a little like Obama to me).
 The leader needs mass support so he appeals to the lowest common denominator in people, that is it is the fault of the wealthy.
 He contrasts between ‘us’ and ‘them’.

 The leader makes an appeal for the ‘good of the whole’ to sacrifice the ‘them’ who are guilty and have brought about this crisis which the leader is going to fix.

 From here Hayek goes into details of totalitarianism the lack of morals the followers have.
-This might not be as interesting for modern readers as times have change, but form a historical point of view leaders.
+This might not be as interesting for modern readers as times have changed, but form a historical point of view leaders.
 Hayek talks about individuals in power disregarding the rights of the old or sick, collectivism means the end of the truth.
 The ends justify the means.

-The way totalitarians make people believe their way is the best is to try to convey that the state controlled economy is something they always believed in, but did not have proper voice or recognition.
+The way totalitarians make people believe their way is the best is to try to convey that the state-controlled economy is something they always believed in but did not have proper voice or recognition.

 Any tendency to criticizes the action of the government is suppressed or shouted down.
 Even people who are not into politics could be suspect as every action and thought needs to be seen as guided for some social purpose.
 Even the theory of relativity was seen as an attack on traditional values in Germany.
-Each country has their own version of political correctness.
+Each country has its own version of political correctness.

-The idea of planning is in contrast to the ideals of America and Great Britain, that is self reliance and individual responsibility as opposed to transferring responsibility.
+The idea of planning is in contrast to the ideals of America and Great Britain, that is self-reliance and individual responsibility as opposed to transferring responsibility.

 Hayek – Freedom, security and the poor

 However, beyond in the US and the UK groups organizes and lobby to try to control competition and prices for the argument of stabilization.
 People try to grant security to one group, with disservice coming to another.
-Thought the political process one group is granted security by cheating another.
-From this a great deal of the competitiveness of the market and society is reduced and society as a whole suffered.
+Thought the political process one group is granted security by creating another.
+From this, a great deal of the competitiveness of the market and society is reduced and society as a whole suffered.

-In societies, like western democracies people are too ready to give up their freedom for security.
+In societies, like western democracies, people are too ready to give up their freedom for security.
 The high price for which freedom came is easily traded for a government promise of greater economic freedom.

-Political leaders must learn that the trade off between security and freedom is illusionary.
+Political leaders must learn that the trade-off between security and freedom is illusionary.
 Once freedom is sacrificed security is lost.